-Prior to the association: It's my understanding Gene Wilson W7FRM initially established the repeater at the Spout Springs
+Prior to the association: It's my understanding Gene Wilson W7FRM initially established the repeater at

-Ski Area.
-I'm posting an aerial photo of that site on the photo page(s)Gene and his wife Virginia KA7DKR (both SK) owned
+the Spout Springs Ski Area.
+I'm posting an aerial photo of that site on the photo page(s) .Gene and his wife Virginia KA7DKR

-the radio station in Enterprise, Oregon.
-I don't know at what point the repeater became associated with "The
+I don't know at what point the repeater became associated

-to SSRA's purchase.
+prior to SSRA's purchase.
 When the repeater was acquired from Tri-State the frequency was 146.19/79.
 That Frequency was changed

 when the entire state went from a 30 kHz split to a 20 kHz split to provide more repeater frequency pairs.
-When Tri-State

 me a problem developed when Tri-State wanted to link the Spout repeater to it's other repeaters.
 The locals, I believe, did

-not want to link because there was already considerable traffic on the Spout repeater and the feeling was linking would just
+not want to link because there was already considerable traffic on the Spout repeater and the feeling was, linking would just

 cause confusion and difficult access for the Spout area hams.
-The locals organized headed pretty much by the LaGrand Amateur
+The locals organized, headed pretty much by the La Grande Amateur

 Radio Club to offer to buy out Tri-State.
 An agreement was reached and the locals paid Tri-State $1000 for the repeater.

-The LaGrand Amateur Radio Club was instrumental in creating a constitution and getting the Repeater Association incorporated
+La Grande Amateur Radio Club was instrumental in creating a constitution and getting the Repeater Association incorporated

 as a non-profit corporation.
-After some research it was decided to incorporate in the state of Washington simply because
+After some research it was decided to incorporate in the state of Washington simply because it

-it was much cheaper.
+was much cheaper.

 |